shred/tzxtools/docs/tzxcat.md

 * `file`: TZX file to read from, or `stdin` if not given.
 * `-o`, `--to`: Target file.
 If omitted, `stdout` is used.
 * `-b`, `--block`: Only extract the TZX block with the given block number.
 If omitted, all data blocks are concatenated to a single output stream.
 The selected block must be a data block.
 If the block has a bad CRC, a warning is printed, but the content is extracted nevertheless.
+If this is not a ZX Spectrum block, a false CRC error is always reported and can be ignored.
 * `-s`, `--skip`: Skip the given number of bytes before output.
 If omitted, nothing is skipped.
 If it exceeds the block length, an empty block is written.
 * `-l`, `--length`: Limit the output to the given number of bytes.
 The rest of the block is written if this parameter is omitted or if it exceeds the block length.
 * `-h`, `--help`: Show help message and exit.